NEOSSat Science Guest Observation (GO) Program Cycle 2

 Appendix B: AO request form for observation time

-Responding to this AO requires completing as much as possible the PDF and Excel forms provided below.
+Responding to this AO requires completing as much as possible the PDF and Excel forms provided.
 The completed forms will be shared only with the CSA and the review committee.
 In the subject line of your email, please indicate "

 NEOSSat AO Cycle 2" and optionally add your subtopic if pertinent such as the title of your proposal as well as adding the PI name to the filenames submitted.